Banks may take on settlement houses at own game

 "Euroclear Bank already operates in a highly competitive environment.
 We welcome additional competition, provided it is done on a level regulatory playing field," Symons said.

-Other industry sources say BNY Mellon may be looking at operating a CSD out of Ireland and may not wait until a new EU law is likely to come into effect around 2014.
+Other industry sources say BNY Mellon may be looking at operating a CSD out of Ireland and may not wait until a new EU law has been approved.
+The bank had no comment after repeated requests.

-"As a major financial services company that is active in the post-trade space, we continue to look at all options available to us," BNY Mellon said in an emailed statement.

 Banks want to exploit two developments: a new EU law that will tear down cross-border barriers by giving a Europe-wide "passport" for CSDs; and the European Central Bank's Target 2 Securities (T2S) platform for settlement of stock and bond trades across the 17-country euro zone from 2015.